Cop Purged Dead Girl’s Texts at Scene of Her Death, Prosecutors Say

 Hours later, the young woman would be dead, and her correspondences with Olmos deleted.

-And when investigators hired a company to crack into the girl’s phone this summer, they discovered that, in the moments after the girl was found dead, someone had deleted Olmos’s texts and Snapchats from the device.
+And when investigators hired a company to crack into the girl’s phone this summer, they discovered that, in the moments after the girl was found dead, someone had deleted Olmos’ texts and Snapchats from the device.

 On Thursday, police arrested Olmos on charges of obstruction of justice and computer trespass.
 Olmos, 31, claims he had a close, but non-intimate relationship with the young woman, and that he went to her house the day of her death because she left him a disturbing message.

-But Olmos’s messages with the girl, recovered from her recently unlocked phone, suggest a more extensive communication.
+But Olmos’ messages with the girl, recovered from her recently unlocked phone, suggest a more extensive communication.

 Around noon the day of her death, the young woman called Olmos.
 He claims she called with compliments.